Career Resources / Nursing Licensure / Alabama

 Job & salary outlook for nurses in Alabama

 Due to the shortage of nurses, these healthcare professionals are in high demand.
-The Bureau of Labor and Statistics estimates the profession will grow by about 9% between 2020-2030.
-The annual mean wage is $60,230.
+The Bureau of Labor and Statistics estimates the profession will grow by about 6% between 2021 and 2031.
+The average annual wage is $82,750.

 We can also help you check out salary estimates to help determine if Alabama is the right state for you.